thisisbrainy/brainys-custom-post-types/readme.txt

 == Description ==

-Post Types isn’t a complicated, feature-rich plugin – it’s a simple tool to make a developer life easier, by letting you get a grasp of existing post types easily and letting you create new ones just as easily.
+Brainy's Custom Post Types isn’t a complicated, feature-rich plugin – it’s a simple tool to make a developer life easier, by letting you get a grasp of existing post types easily and letting you create new ones just as easily.
 What you do with those newly created post types is entirely up to you.
 Oh and, you can delete your own post types right from the plugin as well.

 Features: